Crosses Against Terrorism and Suffering

 A minister's wife was bulldozed into a ditch and buried alive in front of congregants in April of 2016 protesting the demolition of Beitou Church in Hena province city of Zhumadian.
 Thousands of churches have been destroyed and many pastors arrested; about 5 percent of the 1.4 billion in China are thought to be Christians.
 Over 2,000 churches in southern China have had to remove outdoor crosses that had been up for decades.

 "Cross for FGM," Oil

-In the first half on 2017, three people in Michigan were indicted for performing female genital mutilation as part of a vast worldwide underground which practices various degrees of cutting to virtually castrating young girls to limit their sexual pleasure and libido throughout their lifetime.
+In the first half on 2017, three people in Michigan were indicted for performing female genital mutilation as part of a vast worldwide underground which practices various degrees of genital cutting including virtually castrating young girls to limit their sexual pleasure and libido throughout their lifetime.
 This barbaric human rights violation is justified as a cultural belief.
 For more information, go to www.ahafoundation.org.

 "Cross for Paris," Oil

 The world was stunned on November 13, 2015 when terrorists coordinated seven distinct attacks with six shootings and three explosions in Paris, killing 140 people and injuring 350.
 French President Francois Hollande announced a national state of emergency.
 In a crowded theatre, witnesses heard shouts of "Allahu Akbar" just before the gunmen took up positions on the mezzanine and opened fire on the crowd.